 Eat Ama-reducing foods

 Favor vegetarian foods that are light, warm, cooked and easily digestible.
 Freshly-made flatbreads, freshly-made light soups and dhals, organic vegetables cooked with spices, and freshly-made grains such as quinoa are ideal.
 Mung Dhal pacifies all three doshas and is nutritious, yet easy to digest.

 Certain fruits, vegetables and spices are especially helpful during cleansing, so you'll want to eat a serving or two every day during the preparation and cleansing phases:

 - Fruits: Eat cooked prunes and figs at breakfast along with a stewed apple or pear.
 In general, most sweet juicy fruits are excellent cleansers.

 - Vegetables: Eat lots of cooked leafy greens.
-Chop the greens and cook them with detoxifying spices for best results.
+Chop the greens and cook them with Detox Spice Mix for best results.
 Brussels sprouts and cabbage are also helpful.

 Lassi, made by combining fresh yogurt with water and digestion-boosting spices, is an excellent lunchtime beverage.

 Choose foods according to your body type or imbalances

 Ayurvedic healers recommend tailoring your diet year-round to your constitution and your imbalances.
 This is particularly true during cleansing to help regulate your digestive fire (agni).
 For detailed information on diets and foods for pacifying each of the three doshas, visit Vata, Pitta, or Kapha.

 Drink plenty of hot water through the day